NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 North Carolina Stats and Trends

-- In North Carolina's 11 games this season, it has four wins against the spread.

-- The Tar Heels have been underdogs by 6.5 points or more one time this season and have not covered the spread once.
+- The Tar Heels have yet to cover the spread this year when underdogs by 5.5 points or more.

-- North Carolina's games this season have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- North Carolina's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- North Carolina is 4-6 against the spread and 6-4 overall when the team records more than 18.7 points.
+- When North Carolina puts up more than 18.7 points, it is 4-6 against the spread and 6-4 overall.

-- North Carolina is 4-7 against the spread and 6-5 overall when the team piles up more than 321.4 yards.
+- In games that North Carolina totals over 321.4 yards, the team is 4-7 against the spread and 6-5 overall.

-- This year the Tar Heels have 13 turnovers, one fewer than the Wolf Pack have takeaways (14).
+- The Tar Heels have 13 giveaways this season, while the Wolf Pack have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.